skyreep/code-crash/README.md

 A live demo is available here: https://skyreep.github.io/code-crash/

 ## Description
-A responsive landing page with mobile friendly parallax scrolling built using HTML, CSS, Bootstrap, and Rellax.js
+A responsive landing page with mobile friendly parallax scrolling built using HTML, CSS, Bootstrap, and Rellax.js.
+Completed for an 8 hour rapid development cycle project in the CSCI-495 IS Capstone course at Coastal Carolina University.

 ## Dependencies
 <ul>